Theresa Knorr

 Theresa Jimmie Francine Knorr (née Cross; born March 14, 1946) is an American woman convicted of torturing and murdering two of her six children while using the others to facilitate and cover up her crimes.
-She was acquitted of murdering her first husband.
+She was acquitted of murdering her first husband and was also considered a suspect in the unsolved murder of her sister Rosemary Norris.
 She is currently serving two consecutive life sentences at the California Institution for Women in Chino, California.

 Early life

-Theresa Knorr was born in Sacramento, California, the younger of two daughters born to Swannie Gay (née Myers) and James "Jim" Cross.
+Theresa Knorr was born on March 14, 1946, in Sacramento, California, the younger of two daughters born to Swannie Gay (née Myers) and James "Jim" Cross.
 Theresa's mother had a son and a daughter from a previous marriage.
 Her father worked as an assistant cheese maker at a local dairy, eventually saving up enough money to buy a house in Rio Linda.

-In the late 1950s, Jim Cross was diagnosed with Parkinson's disease, which forced him to quit his job.
+In the late-1950s, Jim Cross was diagnosed with Parkinson's disease, which forced him to quit his job.
 He developed depression and reportedly took his frustrations and anger out on his family.
 Swannie Cross kept the family afloat financially.

-Theresa was reportedly very close to her mother and was devastated when she died of congestive heart failure in March 1961.
-Thereafter, unable to keep the family home, her father sold it.
+Theresa was reportedly very close to her mother and was devastated when she died of congestive heart failure on March 2, 1961.
+Unable to keep the family home after that, her father sold it.